dreamteamrepos/piperci-picli/docs/source/intro.rst

 Introduction to PiedPiper
 =========================

-PiedPiper is a managed Pipeline validation and execution framework.

-The problem Piedpiper is trying to solve is two-fold.

-1. How does a developer ensure their change will be accepted by the CI framework without making a commit?

-2. How can a managerial entity enforce specific pipeline steps and configurations for each project that they oversee?
+PiedPiper is a managed pipeline validation and execution framework.
+PiedPiper gives the developer tools to ensure all changes are validated against the same infrastructure that is enforced by the CI/CD pipeline and enables managerial entities to programmatically enforce specific pipeline steps and configurations for each project that they oversee.

-PiedPiper was created to help solve these two problems.
 The intention is to give developers the ability to quickly bootstrap a project with a set of pipeline configurations that will run through the full pipeline.
-Piedpiper is the framework which will help achieve these two stated goals.

 The ``picli`` is the entrypoint to PiedPiper.
-This is the commandline client used by developers and CI platforms which will provide a standard interface into the CI/CD system. ``picli`` was created to ensure that developers could test their changes before making commits to a repository and be fairly confident that a change would make its way through the CI system.
-Additionally, ``picli`` allows for a set of validations to be applied to the CI platform configuration which can be used to enforce specific settings and/or steps.
+It is the common interface into the CI/CD systems that are managed and is expected to be used by both the developer and CI platforms.

 .. note::
     To find more information on the architecture of PiedPiper see the :ref:`Architecture Guide<architecture>`.